fletchjp/MERG-Arduino-Software/README.md

 I have been doing some work with workspaces on an example which is not in GitHub.
 I have a suspicion that the configuration needs inside GitHub are different and I have not sorted that out.
 Some of the errors have started since I did the workspace work.
 I still have problems about access to Arduino default settings.

 I have now found that the problems with Serial and other things defined automatically in the Arduino IDE seems to be sorted out by defining USBCON.
 I have not found documentation for this, only a comment in a discussion.
+It turns out that this is not the full answer for this.

 That has not sorted out all the problems and I still do not understand why some things work and others not.
+Some of the more mysterious errors were due to mistakes I made in configuration of the arduino path information.

 I still have this error with the CBUS codes.
-I cannot find the reference in CBUS2515.h
+I cannot find the reference in CBUS2515.h.
+It is connected to use of SPI.
+I have flagged it as an issue with the Arduino extension to VS Code.

 {
 	"resource": "/E:/GitHub/Arduino/CBUSmINnOUT/CBUSmINnOUT.ino",